muybien3433/marketsync/README.md

     - `DELETE /` – Delete subscription.

 - *Wallet*: `/wallets/assets`
-    - `GET /` – View all assets in the customer’s wallet as list.
+    - `GET /{currency}` – View all assets in the customer’s wallet as list in desired currency.
     - `GET /history` – View all assets addition history.
     - `POST ` – Add a new asset to the wallet.
     - `PUT ` – Edit asset in the wallet.